harmvv/IOT-Manual/google.IFTT.adafruit.arduino.md

 // AdafruitIO_Ethernet io(IO_USERNAME, IO_KEY);
 ```

-11. Place the following code in your Adruino file.
+11. Place the following code in your Arduino file.
 12. Connect your led strip to D5.
 13. This code works with multiple libaries, check if you have them installed.
 You can find them at the begin of this tutorial.